The 20 Most Fun Colleges In America

 Iowa City, Iowa

-Last year's Princeton Review Top Party School, the University of Iowa also had the honour of again being the No. 1 school for Lots of Hard Liquor.
+Last year's Princeton Review Top Party School, the University of Iowa also had the honour of again being the number one school for Lots of Hard Liquor.

 Although the school is secluded, students make their own fun with an active Greek community, raucous tailgates whenever the Hawkeyes play, and lots of alcohol -- both beer and the stronger stuff.